 If you’ve lost images due to this bug, unfortunately, there is nothing much you can do to repair or recover them.
 The only workaround is to get those missing images and insert them again in your slide.

-Note: This error is also known to occur in Mac’s when you’re saving your PPT file on a network drive.
+Note: This error also occurs in Mac when you are saving your PPT file on a network drive.

-- Microsoft is aware of this issue and has provided a fix through its updates.
-So, in order to prevent this error from happening again, get the latest update for your version of PowerPoint by visiting Help > Check for Updates.
+- Update your Microsoft PowerPoint installation: Microsoft is aware of this issue and has provided a fix through its updates.
+So, in order to prevent this error from repeating, get the latest updated PowerPoint by visiting Help > Check for Updates.

 - If you are using a Mac, it is best to avoid saving or opening PPT files from a mounted network drive.
 (AFP, NFS, SMB)

-- Both Mac and Windows users, always open/save your PPT files only on your local hard disk.
-For instance, if your file is present on a pen drive, first copy it to your system, make the required edits and save the changes.
+- It is highly suggested for both Mac and Windows users to always save PPT files on local hard drives.
+For instance, if your PowerPoint file is present on a pen drive, first copy it to your system, make the required edits and save the changes.
 Then copy it back to your pen drive.
-Basically, try to avoid making any changes to the file saved on an external storage device.
+Basically, try to avoid making any changes to the PPT file while it is saved on an external storage device.

-- If your file is saved on a cloud or a shared drive, avoid making changes there.
-First download the file on your local hard disk and edit it.
-Then copy it back to the synced folder or cloud.
+- Avoid making changes in the file if it is saved on a cloud or a shared drive.
+First, download the file on your local hard disk and then edit it.
+Later sync it with your cloud drive.

 Other PowerPoint errors

-‘Rld2’ or ‘Rld3’ errors are one thing, but you may also face other errors with your PPT files such as ‘can’t read the file’, ‘the file you are trying to open is corrupt or damaged’, ‘PowerPoint file not responding’ etc. In such cases, repairing the PPT file will resolve the issue.
+‘Rld2’ or ‘Rld3’ errors are one thing, but you may also face other errors with your PPT files such as ‘can’t read the file’, ‘the file you are trying to open is corrupt or damaged’, ‘PowerPoint file not responding’ etc. In such cases, repairing the PPT file is the only way to resolve the issues.

 If you’re wondering how to use the software, don’t worry!
-Repairing your PPT files cannot get simpler; all you need to do is choose a file to repair and click on Repair.
-The software will repair your file and save it in a location you specify.
+Repairing your PPT files cannot get simpler; all you need to do is choose the damaged PPT file and click on Repair.
+The software will fix your file and save it in a location you specify.
 That’s it!

 Remo Repair PPT offers a trial to repair your PPT file for free.
 What’s more?
 It also offers a free preview to evaluate the repaired file.
 Download and check out the trial version today!